corsen2000/vim-mode-tutor/tour.md

     This line will help try out the 0, ^ and $ commands.

+## Jumping to a character on the line
+* f *char* -> jump to the next occurrence of char searching forward
+* F *char* -> jump to the next occurrence of char searching backward
+* t *char* -> jump right before the next occurrence of char searching forward
+* T *char* -> jump right after the next occurrence of char searching backward

+Try using these commands on the line below.

+  This line will help try out the f, F, t and T commands.

 ## Moving by words
 * w -> move to the beginning of the next word
 * W -> move to the beginning of the next word ignoring non-space character